tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-29-selenium-automation-framework-run-on-multi-browser.markdown

 {% img /images/mulb-9.png%}

-17) Copy code below and paste to 'TestNg.xml'.Remember to change the username and password in tag parameter.
+17) Copy code below and paste to 'TestNg.xml'.
+Remember to change the username and password in tag parameter.
+You can change the value of parallel to test -> it will run 3 browser in the same time.

 ```
 <?xml version="1.0" encoding="UTF-8"?>